Your ASEBP Life Insurance benefits are in force at all times, anywhere in the world. Here are the basic criteria for Life Insurance:

 Life Insurance Past Age 65

-If you continue to work after age 65, the amount of your ASEBP Life Insurance benefit reduce by 50 per cent on your 65th birthday.
+If you continue to work after age 65, the amount of your ASEBP Life Insurance benefit reduces by 50 per cent on your 65th birthday, unless you're enrolled in Supplemental Package or School Trustee benefits.
 If you want to keep the level of coverage you had prior to turning 65, you can convert the 50 per cent coverage you lose from ASEBP to an individual life insurance policy between you and the Great-West Life Assurance Company.

 Please review the Important Notes in the Converting ASEBP Group Life Insurance Policy to an Individual Insurance Policy section for more information about converting your policy.